Danhall01/3DRenderer/3DRenderer/README.md

 TODO:
-- Make the pixel shader run
+- Set up deferred (G-buffer)
 - Texture buffer
-- Set up deferred (G-buffer)
 - Light buffer
 - ...
+- Submesh partitioning of the geometrical data for an arbitrary amount of submeshes (OBJ-parser)

-- Draw(string)
+~ Draw(string)